LordSnoosh/SEIR2222/work/w06/d2/deploy-express-heroku.md

 $ heroku create <optional preferred name of app>
 ```

+You definitely want to supply a preferred name of your app because it will be used to form your app's public URL.
 If you don't specify the `<optional preferred name of app>` argument, Heroku will assign a randomly generated app name automatically.

 Keep in mind that there are thousands upon thousands of apps deployed on Heroku, so you may have to get creative when giving your app a name because it has to be unique to Heroku.
 Using hyphens is one way to help get the app name/URL you want.